 The drain pump is a section of your dishwasher that drains excess water from the unit once a washing cycle has been completed.

 This can be driven by a motor, but if this part becomes faulty it may lead to incorrect drainage and excess water being stored inside the dishwasher.

 Some models of dishwasher use a separate drain pump, so checking that there isn’t any kind of obstruction between the output and inputs of the pump can assure you that this isn’t broken.

 The valve flapper is a part of your machine that allows water to flow in one direction.
 Not only does this allow clean water to enter your machine, but it also prevents dirty water from re-entering the washing compartment.

-If this part is blocked or faulty, it could lead to excess water being stored within the base of your dishwasher.
-This can become extremely problematic as dishes will not be cleaned properly due to the dirty water not being able to exit the appliance.
+If this part is blocked or faulty, it can lead to excess water being stored within the base of your dishwasher.
+This means that dishes will not be cleaned properly as dirty water is not able to exit the appliance.

-As you can see, there are a number of ways that you can fix a dishwasher that won’t drain without the need for specialist attention.
-However, if you cannot find a fault with your unit, you may want to consider booking a dishwasher repair with one of our appliance experts.
+As you can see, there are a number of ways that you can fix a dishwasher that won’t drain, all without the need for specialist attention.
+However, if you cannot find a fault with your unit, you may want to consider booking a dishwasher repair with one of our helpful appliance experts.